farlies/rsked/README.md

 `rsked`, short for *radio scheduler*, is a Linux application that plays any of various audio sources at specific times on a weekly schedule, without any requirement for human interaction.
-Sources include locally stored recordings (ogg, mp3), internet streams, and FM broadcasts (via inexpensive SDR hardware).
+Sources include locally stored recordings (ogg, mp3, mp4, flac), internet streams, and FM broadcasts (via inexpensive SDR hardware).
 It is intended to be run as an **embedded application** on an inexpensive low power microsystem (Raspberry Pi 3, RPi).
 However it can run on x86 desktop computers as well, and likely on any Linux computer with a sound card.

 `rsked` was originally developed for people who, due to disability, are physically unable to operate conventional audio equipment.
 It